 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your account may help other people.

 Click here to share your story

 On a Federal level, the FBI has a list of the Top Ten Most Wanted Criminals.
 In Newton County, the Newton County Sheriff’s Department has a list of most wanted criminals, too.

 Just the thought of getting locked up in Newton County Jail is no fun, in time you will become accustomed to the daily routine there.
 Inmates get an alarm for wake-up at about 6:00am, and then you’ll have roll call.
 After roll call you will get breakfast.
 When you finish breakfast participate in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.